 Data analysis tools are software programs, applications, and other aids that professionals use to analyze data sets in ways that characterize the big picture of the information and provide usable information for meaningful insights, predictions, and decision-making purposes.

-You can describe them as a collection of maps, diagrams, and charts designed to gather, interpret, and visualize data across diverse applications.
+You can think of them as a collection of maps, diagrams, and charts designed to gather, interpret, and visualize data across diverse applications.
 Choosing the right data analysis tool is essential to maximize your efforts and make it easier to meet your professional goals.

-With large amounts of data, it can become difficult to understand what the data is showing and produce useful insights.
-With the right data analysis tools, you can decipher the big picture of your data and then represent it in an appropriate format for stakeholders and people within your professional network with broad backgrounds.
+With large amounts of data, it can become difficult to understand what it's showing you.
+With the right data analysis tools, however, you can easily decipher the big picture of your data and also visualize insights so that they're clearly understood by key stakeholders.

 Analysts commonly use tools during the following stages of the data analysis process:

-• Data mining: Data mining helps users find the key characteristics of their data so they can apply this knowledge to real-world problems, and data mining software helps automate this process by looking for patterns and trends within the data.
-Three common data mining software you may benefit from include the following.
+Data mining: Data mining helps users find the key characteristics of their data so they can apply their insights to real-world problems, and data mining software helps automate this process by looking for patterns and trends within the data.

-• Business intelligence: Data analysis is a powerful tool for understanding the story data tells and using it to make informed decisions.
+Business intelligence: Data analysis is a powerful tool for understanding the story data tells, identifying insights, and then using them to make informed decisions.
 Businesses can use these insights to enhance their performance, improve customer satisfaction, gain a competitive advantage, and benefit the overall health of their company.
 Whether you are part of a small or large organization, learning how to effectively utilize data analytics can help you take advantage of the wide range of data-driven benefits.

 Primary use: Data mining